truenas/documentation/content/SCALE/SCALEUIReference/SystemSettings/GeneralSettingsScreens.md

 | **Show Console Messages** | Select to display console messages in real time at the bottom of the browser. |
 {{< /expand >}}

-Allow configuring a non-standard port to access the GUI over HTTP.
+Allows configuring a non-standard port to access the GUI over HTTP.
 Changing this setting might require changing a Firefox configuration setting.

 ## Localization
 The **Localization** widget lets users localize their system to a specific region.